facebook image

 Exhibition Goals

-This project acts on the shared desire of leaders of Confederated Tribes of the Colville Reservation and CSM staff to bring youth perspectives to bear in museum practices.
+This project acts on the shared desire of leaders of the Confederated Tribes of the Colville Reservation and CSM staff to bring youth perspectives to bear in museum practices.

 Curatorial Partners

-• Nespelem School, Nespelem, WA (three classrooms: 4th, 6th, and 7th grades)
+– Nespelem School, Nespelem, WA (three classrooms: 4th, 6th, and 7th grades)

-• Colville Head Start, Nespelem, WA (three classrooms, ages 3–5)
+– Colville Head Start, Nespelem, WA (three classrooms, ages 3–5)

-• Gathered Hearts Montessori, Omak, WA (one classroom, ages 6–12)
+– Gathered Hearts Montessori, Omak, WA (one classroom, ages 6–12)

+Limited funds are available to support travel to Denver for co-curators’ families.
+We encourage co-curator families interested in attending the opening celebration to fill out the interest form.
 Are you a Colville community member interested in traveling to see the exhibition?
 Hotel discount codes are available throughout the run of the show.
 Please contact ajohnson@clyffordstillmuseum.org with any questions or for more information.

 Thank you to our partners who will make this exhibition possible.

-School partners:
+School Partners:

 Nespelem School